EscVM/RPS_with_Edge_TPU/README.md

 <h1 align="center"> ~ Rock - Paper - Scissor on Edge TPUs ~ </h1>

 You know when you have some important stuff to do, but you try so hard to find excuses and other things to do to postpone everything?
 Today, 28/01/2020, it's one of those days :)) So, I really wanted to loose some time and explore a little bit these new edge AI devices made by [Google](https://coral.ai/) that are in my office.
 In order to check their performance, I trained a very simple and dumb [CNN](https://github.com/EscVM/RPS_with_Edge_TPU/blob/master/media/baby_cnn_arch.png) (feel free to improve it) on the [Rock-Paper-Scissor](https://www.tensorflow.org/datasets/catalog/rock_paper_scissors) dataset and I made it run on a Coral Dev Board, a Raspberry 4 with the USB Coral Accelerator (connected to USB 3 port) and Raspberry 3 with the USB Coral Accelerator (USB 2 port).
-Note that the results on the USB Accelerator ahve been achieved installing the [Edge TPU runtime with maximum operating frequency](https://coral.ai/docs/accelerator/get-started/#install-with-maximum-operating-frequency-optional).
+Note that the results on the USB Accelerator have been achieved installing the [Edge TPU runtime with maximum operating frequency](https://coral.ai/docs/accelerator/get-started/#install-with-maximum-operating-frequency-optional).
+The inference time is the mean value over 1000 predictions.
 These are my results:

 <table align="center">